amperity/hadoop/hadoop-tools/hadoop-aws/README.md

 # Brief steps

 * Change pom.xml to use hadoop-common 2.7.3

-* Compile Java with `mvn compile -DskipTests`, it will definitely have a lot of errors
+* Compile Java with `mvn compile`, it will definitely have a lot of errors
 * Fix errors with as little effort as possible.
 Usually by commenting out code, or inlining code that was added after hadoop 2.7 and is used by hadoop-aws.